Leaders trade barbs about PM's India trip at press gallery dinner | CBC News

 Trudeau's trade mission earlier this year was fodder for many of the jokes at annual event

-Prime Minister Justin Trudeau found some humour in his recent controversial trip to India, as he and other federal party leaders spoke at the annual parliamentary press gallery dinner in Ottawa on Saturday night.
+Prime Minister Justin Trudeau found some humour in his recent controversial trip to India, as he and other federal party leaders spoke at the annual parliamentary press gallery dinner on Saturday night.

 With his February tour being the focus of many of the jabs, Trudeau himself addressed the subject by showing a slideshow of the trip and joking that he never wanted to take another trip again.